caaravn/gitnotes/README.md

 ->With this
 ->Services provide network access to a set of pods, allowing them to communicate with each other and with external clients.
-->It includes specifications for how to expose the pods, such as the port number and type of service (e.g., ClusterIP, NodePort, LoadBalancer)
-->Services can be used to load balance traffic across multiple pod replicas and enable external access to the application.
+->It includes specifications for how to expose the pods, such as the port number and ->type of service (e.g., ClusterIP, NodePort, LoadBalancer, Ingress) ->Services can be used to load balance traffic across multiple pod replicas and enable external access to the application.

 apiVersion: v1